rustinact/rustinaction.github.io/_posts/asynchronization/2023-11-24-introduction-to-async-programming-in-rust.markdown

         fn poll(self: Pin<&mut Self>, cx: &mut Context<'_>) -> Poll<Self::Output>;
     }
     ```

-The `poll` method allows checking whether the future has completed, is still pending, or encountered an error.
+- The `async` keyword is supported directly by the Rust compiler.

-- The `async/await` syntax is supported directly by the Rust compiler.
+- The `.await` syntax is also supported directly by the Rust compiler.
 - Many utility types, macros and functions are provided by the `futures` crate and they can be used in any async Rust application.
 - Execution of async code, IO and task spawning are provided by **async runtimes**, such as **Tokio** and **async-std**.
 Most async applications, and some async crates, depend on a specific runtime.